logan-markewich/llama_index_starter_pack/README.md

 If you are having trouble with dependencies, I dump my entire env into `requirements_full.txt`, but otherwise, use the base `requirements.txt`.

+The basic demo includes the classic "Paul Graham Essay" from the original llama_index repo.
+Some good starting questions are
+- What did the author do growing up?
+- Tell me more about interleaf

 ## Local Setup
 ```